getodk/docs/docs/collect-offline-maps.rst

 - from :ref:`mapping-settings`
 - by tapping on the button that looks in a stack of layers (:fa:`layer-group`) in a :ref:`geopoint <geopoint-maps>`, :ref:`geotrace <geotrace-widget>`, or :ref:`geoshape <geoshape-widget>` question

 Both options set the reference layer for all :ref:`geopoint <geopoint-maps>`, :ref:`geotrace <geotrace-widget>`, and :ref:`geoshape <geoshape-widget>` questions in the current project.
-The choices in the Collect layer selection menu show the name of the tileset from the `Metadata table in the MBTiles file <https://github.com/mapbox/mbtiles-spec/blob/master/1.3/spec.md#metadata>`_.
+The choices in the Collect layer selection menu show the name of the tileset specified in the MBTiles file.